What is a ‘right to reside’?

 A property trust in your Will passes your (half) share of your home into a trust when you die.
 Unmarried couples can use property trusts too, but there may be tax implications to consider*.
 A property trust allows the surviving spouse or civil partner to continue living in the family home for the rest of their life.
 This is called a ‘right to reside’.

-The value of your share is protected by the Trust.
+The Trust protects the value of your share.
 It doesn’t belong to the surviving spouse or civil partner, so it is ‘ring-fenced’ by the trust for the final beneficiaries.
 Under the current rules, it is not taken into account if the surviving spouse is means-tested for residential care home fees.
-Importantly, the children do not own the half share, so there are no capital gains tax implications of second home ownership for them.
+Importantly, the children do not own the half share, so they have no capital gains tax implications of second home ownership.
 When both parents have passed away, the two half-shares are passed to the children.

 What are the benefits of a property trust in my Will?